SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Group 1, the people that you'd recruit by having a 3 day recruitment, a fairly strict round 1 and round 2, and also a medium-high bar to pass through round 3.
 Group 2, the extra people that you'll get by putting extra effort to be extra accommodating of people.

-The assumption behind the criticism
+The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES debsoc.
+And that group 2 is the lazy people who barely made it into the club.

+ Group 2 is already assumed to not take debsoc seriously.